lock3/wg21/p2258/paper.md

 ```

 If we choose this direction, then we should also choose notation for the
-`reflexpr` operator so that they naturally complement eachother.
+`reflexpr` operator so that they naturally complement each other.
 For example,
 we could choose `/` for the reflection operator.

 ```cpp